Joint replacement involves surgery to replace the ends of bones in a damaged joint. This surgery creates new joint surfaces.

-- Blood clots.
 People can develop a blood clot in a leg vein after shoulder joint replacement surgery but usually only if they are inactive.
 Blood clots can be dangerous if they block blood flow from the leg back to the heart or move to the lungs.
-Blood clots occur more commonly in older people, people who are very overweight, people who have had blood clots before, and those who have cancer.

-- Infection in the surgical wound or in the joint.
 Infection is rare in people who are otherwise healthy.
-People who have other health problems, such as diabetes, rheumatoid arthritis, or chronic liver disease, or those who are taking corticosteroids are at higher risk of infection after any surgery.
-Infections in the wound usually are treated with antibiotics.
-Infections deep in the joint may require more surgery.
-And in some cases the artificial joint must be removed.
+People who have other health problems, such as diabetes, rheumatoid arthritis, or chronic liver disease, and those who take corticosteroids are at higher risk of infection after any surgery.

-- Nerve injury.
 In rare cases, a nerve may be injured around the site of the surgery.
-It is more common (but still unusual) if the surgeon is also correcting deformities in the joint.
-A nerve injury may cause tingling, numbness, or difficulty moving a muscle.
+It is more common (but still unusual) if the surgeon also fixes deformities in the joint.
 These injuries usually get better over time and in some cases may go away completely.

-- Lack of good range of motion.
-How far you can move your shoulder after surgery depends a lot on how far you could move your shoulder before surgery.
-Some people are not able to move their shoulder far enough to allow them to do their regular daily activities, even after several weeks of recovery.
+Some people can't move their shoulder far enough to allow them to do their regular daily activities, even after several weeks of recovery.
+How far you can move your shoulder after surgery depends a lot on how far you could move it before surgery.
 If this happens, the doctor may give you a medicine to relax your muscles and will gently force the shoulder to move farther.
-This may loosen tissues around the joint that are preventing you from bending it.